 By the early 1990s, residential institutions for children and adults were downsizing around the country.
 The Center gradually discharged its remaining residential students and ceased residential care in January 2002.
 The program shifted entirely to a day treatment and education program.

 Through June 2019, The Episcopal Center for Children continued to serve children coping with emotional challenges, offering a day treatment and education program.
-While other school districts in the metro area send students to the Center, the majority of the students still come from D.C.
+While other school districts in the metro area sent students to the Center, the majority of the students still came from D.C.
+The Board of Directors decided to close the therapeutic school in 2019.

 Sign up to hear from us about specials, sales, and events.